AsmaBRZ/asmabrz.github.io/_posts/2021-01-17-crowd-detection.md

 ## Further Steps

 ## Conclusion
 The proposed model is still far from saturating the benchmark metrics.
-If complicated background are crossed, the model may miss  targets or may provide an imprecise bounding box.
-However, the model is based only on image processing methods for the task of crowd detection.
+If complicated backgrounds are crossed, the model may miss  targets or may provide an imprecise bounding box.
+However, the model is only based on image processing methods for the task of crowd detection.
 In addition, no intelligence is behind the established process.

-You can access the complete code via [GitHub repository](https://github.com/AsmaBRZ/Crowd-detection).
+You can access the complete code via the [GitHub repository](https://github.com/AsmaBRZ/Crowd-detection).

 ## References
+[1] Nilam Sjarif, Siti Mariyam Shamsuddin, Siti Mohd Hashim, and Siti Yuhaniz.
+Crowd analysisand its applications. volume 179, pages 687–697, 01 2011.